opiumfp/vinjs-jm/content/talks/even-faster-react-applications.md

 ---
-name: Even faster React applications
+name: Why React app is so *** slow and how to fix it
 data:
   id: talk_009
   title: Why React app is so *** slow and how to fix it